unibas-gravis/Occlusion-Robust-MoFA/README.md

     journal={arXiv preprint arXiv:2106.09614},
     year={2021}}

-This code is built on top of the MoFA re-implementation from Tatsuro Koizumi.
-If you establish your own work based on our work, please also cite the following paper:
+This code is built on top of the MoFA re-implementation from Tatsuro Koizumi and the data processing is on top of the Deep3D.
+If you establish your own work based on our work, please also cite the following papers:

     @inproceedings{koizumi2020look,
       title={“Look Ma, no landmarks!”--Unsupervised, model-based dense face alignment},